kubernetes/kubernetes/docs/resource_quota_admin.md

 For example, `cpu` quota sums up the `resources.limits.cpu` fields of every container of every pod in the namespace, and enforces a maximum on that sum.

-Any resource that is not part of core Kubernetes must follow the resource naming convention prescribed by Kubernetes.
+Any resource that is not part of core LMKTFY must follow the resource naming convention prescribed by LMKTFY.

 This means the resource must have a fully-qualified name (i.e. mycompany.org/shinynewresource)

 ## Viewing and Setting Quotas
-Kubectl supports creating, updating, and viewing quotas
+LMKTFYctl supports creating, updating, and viewing quotas
 ```
-$ kubectl namespace myspace
+$ lmktfyctl namespace myspace
 $ cat <<EOF > quota.json
 {
   "apiVersion": "v1beta3",